Lewis-Kelley/cyclomatic-paths/README.md

 	ruby-rewrite -l cyclomatic_tests.rb hello.rb

 This will tell you what test paths go through each function in hello.rb.
+To help visualize what's going on, you can dump each function's control flow graph:

+	DUMP_CFG=true ruby-rewrite -l cyclomatic_tests.rb hello.rb

+They will appear in .dot format.
+You can draw them with dot:

+	dot -Tpng cnf_test.dot > cnf_test.png

 You can also figure out which lines of code are least covered by those paths (an indication of fault proneness):

-	MODE=path_analysis ruby-rewrite -l cyclomatic_tests.rb hello.rb
+	MODE=path_analysis ruby-rewrite -l cyclomatic_tests.rb hello.rb | tr ':' ' ' | sort -k2n,2n

 Being computed from the basis paths, lines of code with fractions lower than 1/15 are unlikely to be well tested.